adamsilver/fdpb/05-Inbox-Management.md

 Here's the HTML without any form controls.
 We'll add those momentarily.

-Interestingly, the act of writing the HTML exposes a design problem.
+Interestingly, the act of writing the HTML exposes another design problem.
 You'll notice the content is wrapped in a link.
-This can't be done with tables.
-Wrapping a link across table cells is not allowed.
+This can't be done with tables and is semantically invalid.

 Designers should have a deep understanding of the materials they use to build artifacts.
-In our case the materials our HTML, CSS and Javascript.
-And the artifacts are, of course, web pages.
+In our case the materials are HTML, CSS, Javascript.
+And the artefacts are web pages.

 > If you can solve a problem with a simpler solution lower in the stack, you should.
 > —Derek Featherstone

 Gmail uses tables and yet the entire row is clickable.
 For this to happen Google's developers have had to use Javascript.
 As we've previously discussed, this is an act of exclusivity.

 Wherever possible we should avoid solutions that exclude people.
-In fact inclusivity is a constraint that helps guide us to the path of the "right" design.
+Inclusivity is really just a set of constraints that guide us to create robust interfaces and therefore better experiences.

 ## Enabling selection